 Miss Millie's the Queen of Dixie.
 Cotton's her King.
 She's THE Brand of Georgia industry.

-Mildred Rurherford advertises supreme, absolute rule.
-Slavery is it's conerstone.
+Mildred Rutherford advertises supreme, absolute rule.
+Slavery is it's cornerstone.

 Between 1911 and 1918, Women’s Suffrage threatens Dixie's supremacist government.

 White Supremacy serves Absolute Supremacy.
 Supremacism creates Fraudulent Justice.